KudosInc/email-service/README.md

 Add this line in package.json `"@kudosinc/email-service": "git+https://git@github.com/KudosInc/email-service.git#v1.0.0"` and run `npm install`.

-### Setting up for mailcatcher
+### Setting up for smtp

-Following environment varialbes need to be set to send mail via mailcatcher.
+Following environment varialbes need to be set to send mail via smtp.

-Assuming you already have mailcatcher running locally via docker on the port `1025` and the service name is mailcatcher, set these environment variables
+Assuming you already have smtp running locally via docker on the port `1025` and the service name is smtp, set these environment variables

 ```
-EMAIL_CLIENT=mailcatcher
+EMAIL_CLIENT=smtp
 SMTP_HOST=mailcatcher
 SMTP_PORT=1025
+SMTP_USER_NAME=username
+SMTP_PASSWORD=password
 ```
 ### Setting up for sendgrid